Partnership Brain Partner Fit Evaluation Framework

 The system must prevent:

-• partner selection based only on audience size
+• partner selection based only on reach

-• ignoring operational maturity
+• ignoring execution capability

 Architectural Intent